 Current projects

-Announcing the Rabbi Shlomo (Peter) Carlebach Collection
+Announcing the Rabbi Salomon (Peter) Carlebach Collection

-This significant archive features correspondence dating from 1955 to 1967 regarding the private library of the late Oberrabbiner Dr. Joseph Carlebach of Hamburg.
+This significant archive features correspondence dating from 1952 to 1967 regarding the private library of the late Oberrabbiner Dr. Joseph Carlebach of Hamburg.
 The collection offers a unique window into the preservation of the Chief Rabbi's scholarly works and the complex efforts surrounding property restitution.
 The archive provides invaluable documentation of post-war efforts to recover and preserve Jewish intellectual heritage, including correspondence with international organizations, legal documents, and personal papers that illuminate the challenges of cultural recovery following World War II.